ofekSushan/Obsidian-Notes/DND/Chercters/Edward Vinx.md

 Age : 25

-Eyes: White
+**Eyes**: White
-Skin: Red
+**Skin**: Red
-Hair: Brown
+**Hair**: Brown

 Slim, average in height,
 with a mysterious book one without a cover, without a title, and without a single written word.

 ## **Summary:**

-Edward Vinx – A man with an insatiable hunger for power and a relentless drive to uncover lost knowledge.
+**Edward Vinx** – A man with an insatiable hunger for power and a relentless drive to uncover lost knowledge.
 He is obsessed with old stories and legends, even if chasing them puts his life at risk.

 Though a coward at heart, Edward refuses to let fear stop him entirely.
-Rather than facing danger head on, he relies on his resourcefulness, cunning, and sharp mind to find another way.
+Rather than facing danger head-on, he relies on his resourcefulness, cunning, and sharp mind to find another way.

+## **Personality traits:**

+Secrets and forgotten knowledge are worth any risk.

+I believe every problem has a solution if you’re clever enough to find it.

+I admire power, but I fear what it takes to truly obtain it.

-## Ideals:
+## **Ideals:**

 - Power.
 If I can attain more power, no one will ever control me.

 - Self Reliance.
 I’ve always believed I can do anything on my own I don’t need anyone else.

-## Flaws:
+## **Flaws:**

 Inexperience.
 I crave power, but I don’t truly understand what it takes to get it.

 Cowardice.
 I’ve always gotten what I wanted without struggle, so when faced with real danger, my first instinct is to run.